 Drinks and bites at Hotel Shangri-La’s ONYX

 Located on the top floor of Hotel Shangri-La 1301 Ocean Ave, Santa Monica (Arizona and Ocean Ave.)
 Perched atop the iconic Hotel Shangri-La is Santa Monica’s only open-air rooftop bar and lounge.
 ONYX effortlessly captures an elusive sense of Hollywood glamour at the ocean.
 This exclusive hideaway blends a timeless Art Deco design with a world-class ocean view.
 Enjoy specially priced drinks and small plates Monday-Friday from 4-6 p.m.

-Pick up bike rental at Santa Monica Bike Center
+Rent a bike at the Santa Monica Bike Center

 Santa Monica is now home to one of the largest full-service bike centers in the nation.
 Located in the heart of Downtown Santa Monica, visitors are able to live like a local and embrace the eco-friendly lifestyle of this bike-friendly community by choosing from a variety of bike rental options as well as repair services, bike tours, valet parking and travel information.
 Santa Monica Bike Center full day bike rentals cost $30.